 Budgeting is essential as this gives you a spending plan for your money.
-Your budget will be based on your income and expenses – not anyone else’s.
+Your household budget will be based on your income and expenses – not anyone else’s.

 So, if you take home $3,200 per month, you’d want to allocate every dollar toward your rent/mortgage, food, insurance, transportation, entertainment, saving, etc. To successfully budget, it’s key to ensure your expenses do not exceed your income — or else you’ll take a one-way road to debt.
 When you budget, you allot a specific amount of money toward each category.
 To make sure you are staying on budget, you need to track your expenses.

 A good rule of thumb, created by U.S. Senator Elizabeth Warren, is the 50/30/20 rule.
 Under this model, you should keep your “needs” at 50%.
 Your needs are just what this sounds like — these are the things you need in life.
 They’re not luxuries; they’re key to your survival.
 So, think of things like rent, food and transportation.

 The next 30% of your budget should be allocated to wants — such as restaurant spending, entertainment, travel, etc. The remaining 20% can be used for your saving and debt repayment.

 The 50/30/20 rule may or may not work for your specific situation but is a good benchmark if you’re looking for a budgeting starting point.